BorysekOndrej/maxupdate-libraries/README.md

 I've also found relevant discussion from March 2020 in the comments on release of MaxBuddy, that suggests setting the `links-xxx.xml` file to read-only.
 [Link](https://stoffl.info/2019/02/20/maxbuddy-heizungssteuerung-download-files/)

 There are also older discussions at time that it still worked on forums, for example [domoticz](https://www.domoticz.com/forum/viewtopic.php?t=841) and [fhem](https://forum.fhem.de/index.php?topic=29729.15).
 The links to dropbox I've seen no longer work, but as parts are in german I've not investigated much further.

+### Contributions

+If you have other versions of the files that you would like to contribute, feel free to create a pull request or contact me at `maxlibrary@borysek.net`.